 Work-Study and Non-Work Study

 The amount the employer is charged varies with each program, period, and student eligibility.
-Click the PDF below for more detailed information.
+Review this document for more information on employer charges for student workers.

 Academic and Summer Employment

 On-campus academic year and summer employment becomes effective for all students according to both the University Official Calendar and Financial Services (Payroll) Calendar.
 Sometimes the dates in the Official Calendar for the student academic year and summer sessions are different from the Financial Services (Payroll) Calendar by one week.
 The student employment academic year/summer must coincide with the payroll bi-weekly pay cycle even when the official calendar does not.
 As a result, the start and end date for both the academic year and summer employment dates may be different than those of the official calendar.